solliancenet/azure-synapse-build-together-blog/Blog-6/bi-and-optimization.md

     ![Selecting the mysqlpool and the mysqlpool database for the Knowledge center sample.](./media/kc-set-sql-pool.png "Pool and database selection")

-4. The Knowledge center example creates a user at the database-level from an Azure Active Directory login (the `CREATE USER ..
+4. The Knowledge center example creates a user at the database level from an Azure Active Directory login (the `CREATE USER ..
 FROM EXTERNAL PROVIDER` syntax).
-This differs from creating a SQL login and a SQL user, where the login exists at the server-level (the `master` database) and the user is created at the database-level.
-Substitute your Active Directory user account into the script's placeholders and run the SQL script.
+This differs from creating a SQL login and a SQL user.
+The SQL login exists at the server level (the `master` database), and the user is created at the database level.
+Next, substitute your Active Directory user account into the script's placeholders and run the SQL script.

     ![Creating a database user from an Azure Active Directory login.](./media/create-user-from-aad-login.png "Database user from AAD login")